The Horses of Hilltop Farm

 Royal Prince – Donnerhall – Pik Koenig

 Raj Mahal is the only daughter in the US of the exceptional mare Primavera who was the 1992 Champion of the Oldenburg Elite Mare Show, winner of the Riding Championships at Rastede, and was third at the Bundeschampionat.
 Raj Mahal’s rideability and canter are exceptional.
 She is an Elite Mare with the AHS and a Premium Mare with ISR/Oldenburg.
 She’s produced four special foals for us so far.
-Raj Mahal is in-foal to Olivi for 2019.
+Raj Mahal is in-foal to Kjento for 2020.

 HPM Relevè HTF